ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D10]**
 The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.*

+[[d10]](#d10) Testability: The PKI used within a BPI does not trusted third party identity providers that are capable of being compromised.

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.

 *Strongly federated in this context means that there is a known, finite number of participants, without a single point of failure in the PKI.
 However, collusion of a limited number of participants in the federated infrastructure may still lead to a compromised PKI.
 The consensus thresholds required for a change in the infrastructure are out of scope for this document.*

+[[R33]](#r33) Testability: Many counterparties govern the PKI, such as the [Sovrin Foundation](https://sovrin.org/).

 #### **[R34]**
 The identifiers and identity utilized in a BPI MUST be controlled by its Principal Owner.

+[[R34]](#r34) Testability: The identifier used for a BPI user must be controlled by a public-private key pair, where the private key is controlled by the BPI user who is the Principal Owner of the identifier.
+The identifier of the Principal Owner is digitally signed with this private key to prove control.

 *For a BPI to properly operate, communication must be trusted and secure.
 Communications are secured through the safe delivery of public keys tied to identities.
 The Principal Owner of the identity uses a corresponding secret private key to both decrypt messages sent to them, and to prove they sent a message by signing it with its private key.*